wdk-docs/vscode-docs/api/language-extensions/language-server-extension-guide.md

 ---
 # DO NOT TOUCH — Managed by doc writer
-ContentId: A8CBE8D6-1FEE-47BF-B81E-D79FA0DB5D03
+id: A8CBE8D6-1FEE-47BF-B81E-D79FA0DB5D03
 DateApproved: 7/6/2023

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: Learn how to create Language Servers to provide rich language features in Visual Studio Code.
+description: Learn how to create Language Servers to provide rich language features in Visual Studio Code.
 ---

 # 语言服务器扩展指南